-Cancerous moles are more prevalent than ever, with 14,445 new melanoma cases in the UK each year*.
-So do you have an itchy, raised or bleeding mole you’re worried about?
-Faye M Smith discovers how getting clued-up on the signs of skin cancer could save your life…
+Cancerous moles are more prevalent than ever, with 14,445 new melanoma cases in Great Britain each year, says the Derma Plus Skin Cancer Index 2018.
+So, do you have an itchy, raised, or bleeding mole you’re worried about?

-When weather warms up, being aware of your moles – and, if they are changing – is key for surviving skin cancer, as 86%** of cases are said to be preventable.
-This is vital since melanoma rates in the UK have risen faster over the last 30 years than any other of the current top 10 cancers.
-According to Cancer Research UK, the rise in cancerous moles has been caused by cheap package holidays in the 60s and 70s, plus the desire for a Hollywood glow, especially for those of us in our 50s and 60s.
+Melanoma rates in the UK have risen faster over the last 30 years than any other of the current top 10 cancers.
+According to Cancer Research UK, the rise in cancerous moles has been caused partly by a rise in cheap package holidays, plus there’s the desire for a Hollywood glow.

-Mole changes: what makes a mole become a cancerous mole?
+Mole changes: what makes a mole become cancerous?

 Most moles are harmless and will look the same for many years.
 “Yet, in theory, all moles have the potential to change into a skin cancer,” warns Dr Ross.
 So it’s important to check even the ones you’ve had since childhood.
 “Non-cancerous moles are often termed along the lines of how they look, such as warty moles, flat moles, raised moles, flat moles with ring of white around them, and freckles,” says Dr Ross.

 The majority of melanoma cases in adults are new moles, usually due to either long-term or short periods of over-exposure to the sun.
 UVB rays penetrate less deeply and cause sunburn, while UVA rays go deeper into the skin, causing longer-term invisible damage.
-So, if your skin has gone pink or red it’s a sign it has been damaged by too much UV radiation.
+So, if your skin has gone pink or red, or you need to treat it for sunburn, it’s a sign it has been damaged by too much UV radiation.

 Follow the ABCDE rule!
 A suspicious mole that may be a cancerous mole has one or more of the following attributes: